steevepay/bunnycdn-storage-node-sdk/README.md

-# bunnyCDN Storage Node SDK
+# bunnyCDN Storage API Node SDK

 Small and simple node SDK to use the BunnyCDN Storage API 🐰